eidens/jepsen/csync/README.md

 This should start 3 jepsen nodes, one each for a csync client and server and one control node.

-4. Now log into the jepsen-control container...
+4. Now log into the jepsen-control container from another shell...

 ```
 sudo docker exec -it jepsen-control bash